 As for government itself, the bad news is that it has not hit its own prompt payment target for over a year.
 Let’s hope this changes in 2019 and government departments lead by example – before making the prompt payment system faster and fairer.

 THP Chartered Accountants

-If you have any queries as you get up to speed, do be sure to get in touch with us here at THP Chartered Accountants. we can also provide you with everyday assistance with bookkeeping and accountancy, auditing and business management or company restructures, acquisitions and much more, with offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+If you have any queries as you get up to speed, do be sure to get in touch with us here at THP Chartered Accountants. we can also provide you with everyday assistance with bookkeeping and accountancy, auditing and business management or company restructures, acquisitions and much more, with offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.